 Lou says the application process for the Red White Red Card took her 3 months, which is quite ironic as the cut off point of someone with a non-EU passport to stay in the country without a visa is 3 months.

 Regrettably it came back as “rejected” as apparently the hours stated on the contract were not specific enough.
 Lou was told that she could appeal the decision which would take a longer time taking her into dangerously overstaying her welcome in the country, or to re apply with the correct updated amount of hours and of course was told she needed to pay the fee again.
 A few weeks later she received a letter to say her Red White Red Card visa application was accepted!

-Lou is contentedly working in a restaurant as Chef de Partie.
+Lou is contentedly working in Austria, in a restaurant as Chef de Partie.
 After one year of working with the same employer she can extend the visa for another year, consequently a further 3 years can be applied for and only then can she become a permanent resident.

 I remember a time a few years ago when Lou was very despondent about her dreams to come back to Austria but with sheer determination, researching the right information and persistence, she got her Red White Red Card and did it!

 Having just arrived from London to escape the rainy cold winters of…